scubajorgen/enigma_c/README.md

 ## Cracking ciphers: Turing method

 The software implements the method used by Alan Turing to crack the German encoded messages using 'the Bombe'.
-It assumes a piece of plain text (the crib) that corresponds to part of the cypher text.
+It assumes a piece of plain text (the crib) that corresponds to part of the cipher text.
 The software creates the letter links (the menu) and finds all loops in it.
 It then finds the rotor settings and start position that fullfills the loops.
 Refer to http://www.rutherfordjournal.org/article030108.html for a good description.

 The Turing Bombe crack:

-    turingBombe("CYPHERTEXT", "CRIB", 1);
+    turingBombe("CIPHERTEXT", "CRIB", 1);

 Note:
-* Pass the cypher text and the crib as uppercase!
+* Pass the cipher text and the crib as uppercase!
-* Crib length shall not exceed cypher text length.
+* Crib length shall not exceed cipher text length.
 * Crib size should not exceed 26 characters or the loop number will explode.
 Space is not allocated dynamically, so arrays will get out of bounds
-* The crib start must correspond to position 0 of the cypher.
+* The crib start must correspond to position 0 of the cipher.
 * To use multi core processors increase the number of threads (3rd parameter) to 2, 3 or 4.
 The routine parses all 60 permutations of 5 rotors and subdivides the work amongst the threads.

 Or simply, for a working example:

     turingExample();

-The software results in all rotor settings that result in the loops defined by the cypher en crib.
+The software results in all rotor settings that result in the loops defined by the cipher en crib.

-## Cracking cyphers: Index of Coincidence - James Gillogly
+## Cracking ciphers: Index of Coincidence - James Gillogly
 ### The method
 James Gillogly presented a method for finding the rotor settings and the steckers using the '_Index of Coincidence_' (IoC).
 It uses the fact that letter frequency in plain text isn't random.
 He uses the index of coincidence as measure of 'non-randomness'.
 The Gillogly method consists of following steps: